zew/urlshort/README.md

 BoltDB is supposed to be slightly better at retrieval than at insert.
 BoltDB's insertion speed seems relatively bad.
 That's because it's flushed/synced after each insert.
+If we pack batched of 1000 inserts between syncs, BoltDB reaches 300.000 inserts per second.

 LevelDB is flushed/synced after an unclear number of inserts.
 If we flush/sync on _each_ write, performance breaks down too.